 God so loved the world that he gave.
-He is a giver.
-And we see in Scripture not only that he gave, but that he gave that which is precious.
-He is a lavish giver who has given at great cost to himself.
+He's a giver.
+And we see in Scripture not only that he gave, but that he gave that which is incredibly valuable and deeply precious to him.
+He's a lavish giver who's given at great cost to himself.

-I Pt.
+1Pt.
 1:18-19 For you know that it was not with perishable things such as silver or gold that you were redeemed from the empty way of life handed down to you from your forefathers, but with the precious blood of Christ, a lamb without blemish or defect.

-Silver or gold would not have cost God very much of anything.
+Silver or gold wouldn't have cost God very much of anything.
 He could just create more of it any time he wanted to.
 But he gave that which was dear to him.
-It caused him great pain to see his one and only Son dying in incredible suffering and agony for the sins of the world.
+It caused him great pain to see his one and only Son dying in incredible agony and suffering for the sins of the world.
 God gives good gifts.
 King David had the heart of God when he said to Araunah the Jebusite, "I will not sacrifice to the LORD my God burnt offerings that cost me nothing" (from II Samuel 24:24).
-Giving is part of God's nature.
 When we give, we participate in God's nature.
-And God has created us in His likeness, which means he has designed us to be givers.
-We function best as human beings when we are givers, because we are being like our Creator.
+God has created us in His likeness, which means he has designed us to be givers.
+We function best as human beings when we're givers, because we are being like our Creator.
 Do you enjoy giving?
 God does.